pankaj046/RestApiServer/README.md

-Project Name: HTTP Server Framework (Fun Project)
+Project Name: HTTP Server Library (Fun Project)
 ===================================

 Description
 -----------

-This project is a lightweight HTTP server framework implemented in Kotlin, providing developers with an easy-to-use platform to create RESTful APIs.
+This project is a lightweight HTTP server Library implemented in Kotlin, providing developers with an easy-to-use platform to create RESTful APIs.
 It simplifies the process of setting up HTTP servers and defining routes for handling various HTTP methods and request types.

 Features
 --------